A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Thought we built a kingdom but you went MIA
 It all fell down

+Keep your sterlings its a cold fucking winter

 stacked but i feel broke
 En inside
 Been divide